 Some Zen centers are effectively inscribing the highly fashionable tenets of leftist race and gender politics on the proverbial gates of their temples.
 Websites and program listings are replete with workshops, retreats, classes, talks, and marches to overthrow the patriarchy, detoxify masculinity, decolonize the psyche, and undo whiteness.
 There are segregated meetings for this and that group, introducing then reifying the idea that sitting alone with others is challenged by the color or gender or sexual preference of the person simply sitting next to you.
 This is completely anathema to modern Zen teaching and practice, and the developments first generation teachers in the west instituted to reform traditions bound up in historical sexism and bigotry.
 It’s all “taking a backward step” of the exactly wrong kind.

 More and more practice places freely employ the predigested rhetoric (cis-normative microaggressions, etc.) of the identitarian left, and its commensurate, endless splitting.
-Predominantly white leadership proudly declare themselves woke allies, failing to see how utterly patronizing they appear in relation to the groups they single out for attention, and how many people they alienate across the entire political spectrum: people of all colors and orientations who, for instance, maybe don’t believe that hyperbolic formulations of “white supremacy” and “the patriarchy” are the primary scourges facing civilization, or in their own lives.
+Overwhelmingly white, middle class, graduate degreed leadership proudly declare themselves woke allies, failing to see how utterly patronizing they appear in relation to the groups they single out for attention, and how many people they alienate across the entire political spectrum: people of all colors and orientations who, for instance, maybe don’t believe that hyperbolic formulations of “white supremacy” and “the patriarchy” are the primary scourges facing civilization, or in their own lives.
 Or much less think that being emotionally blackmailed into prioritizing them is a prerequisite for just sitting still and breathing, which again is the only unique emphasis Zen provides.

 As the title indicates, the book Radical Dharma is that much less oblique.
 Its cover not only sports a socialist/black nationalist fist (Opening the Hand of Thought this ain’t) and ’60s manifesto-chic design, but recommendations from a veritable who’s who of American Buddhist teachers.
 In boilerplate extremist rhetoric unmoored from, or simply contemptuous of, the fact that a vast majority of Americans would vociferously disagree with the book’s underlying premises, Radical Dharma lays out a painfully simplistic analysis of history in which white men are the clueless forever oppressive perpetrators of injustice, brown people are the perpetual victims, and now is the time for total revolution (and redistribution of resources.)